IRS Special Agent: Career Guide

 IRS Special Agent Salary and Job Outlook

 Salaries for IRS special agents are based on experience, education, and time-in-service.
-According to the US Bureau of Labor Statistics, tax examiners, collectors, and revenue agents earn an average annual salary of $51,430.1 Those who work for the federal government earn a substantially higher average, at $59,690.1
+According to the Bureau of Labor Statistics, tax examiners, collectors, and revenue agents earn an average annual salary of $54,440.1 Those who work for the federal government earn a substantially higher average, at $61,880.1 Job growth is projected to change little in the period from 2016 to 2026, due to budget constraints at the federal, state, and local levels.
+However, new positions will open up as professionals in the field retire, and future adjustments to government budgets may lead to further growth in IRS special agent positions.1

 Frequently Asked Questions